 Studies overwhelmingly point to teacher quality as the single most important, school-based factor in student learning.

 - “How the World’s Best-Performing School Systems Come Out on Top” – McKinsey and Company

 - “Teacher Quality” – Eric Hanushek

 - “Achieving Teacher and Principal Excellence” – Andrew Rotherham

-- Identifying Effective Teachers Using Performance on the Job - Gordon, Kane and Staiger, 2006
+- “Identifying Effective Teachers Using Performance on the Job” – Robert Gordon, Thomas J. Kane, and Douglas O. Staiger.

 - Most Likely to Succeed - Malcolm Gladwell

 - Gordon, R., Kane, T. J., & Staiger, D. O. (2006).
-Identifying Effective Teachers Using Performance on the Job.
-Discussion Paper 2006-01.
-Washington, DC: Brookings Institution
+“Identifying Effective Teachers Using Performance on the Job.”
+Brookings Institution.

 - Hanushek, E. (1992).
-The trade-off between child quantity and quality.
-Journal of Political Economy, 100(1), 118
+The Trade-Off Between Child Quantity and Quality.
+Journal of Political Economy, Vol 100(1).

 - Rockoff, J. E., Jacob, B., Kane, T. J., & Staiger, D. O. (2008).
-Can You Recognize an Effective Teacher when You Recruit One?
+“Can You Recognize an Effective Teacher when You Recruit One?”
 National Bureau of Economic Research.